 For the last several months, OutSports.com’s Cyd Ziegler, GLSEN’s Changing the Game Sports Project Director Pat Griffin and I have worked with Nike representatives to organize the groundbreaking, strategy-building summit that attracted dozens of leading organizations and people working to eliminate homophobia/ transphobia in sports.

 The summit—held June 14 to June 18—was based on the belief that collaboration, communication, and coordination will accelerate change in the

-culture of sports—making it more inclusive and respectful, and a safe, positive environment for LGBT sports participants and allies.
+culture of sports—making it more inclusive and respectful, and a safe, positive environment for LGBTQ sports participants and allies.

 The summit focused on four key mainstream sport arenas: kindergarten through high school athletics and physical education; collegiate athletics; recreational sports; and professional sports.
 The summit took place over several days, with participants identifying specific action items to help combat homophobia and transphobia, and forming committees that will work together over the next year to set the actions in place.